ebenarous/ebenarous.github.io/_pages/about.md

 My research focuses on XX.

-*Please feel free reach out for research, collaborations, a casual chat, or mentorship, especially if you are a junior, disadvantaged, or underrepresented student.*
+*Please feel free to reach out for research, collaborations, a casual chat, or mentorship, especially if you are a junior, disadvantaged, or underrepresented student.*

 ## News
 - __\[2024/09]__ Our team won the MIT x AI21Labs Hackathon on agentic LLMs